 Fantasy Island North Singletrack aka FINS

-View FINS Fantasy Island North Singletrack in a larger map
+Fantasy Island North Singletrack on Trailforks.com

 (Don’t mistake this for the original Fantasy Island trail in Tucson.)